phxvyper/snowflake/README.md

  - at least 1 bit represents the time since an epoch
  - at least 1 bit represents the 0-indexed count of snowflakes that have been made since the last time the time value has changed

+For more details on what a snowflake is, see the [informal Snowflake standard.](https://github.com/phxvyper/snowflake/blob/master/STANDARD.md)

 ## These Snowflakes

 In all of these implementations, Snowflakes are 64-bit unsigned integers that are guaranteed to be unique, as long as no more than